chaoss/metrics/4_Value.md

 Number of Active Users | Number of active users of the project Commercial Offerings | Availability of commercial products or services based on the project Availability of Add-on Products | Availability of 3rd party plug-ins, modules, utilities, etc. that provide additional functionality for the project's software
 V-index | An index of project's first-order and second-order downstream dependencies.
 The definition of the v-index is that a project with a v-index of *h* has *h* downstream dependent projects each of which has *h* downstream dependencies themselves.
-For exmaple: A project vith a v-index of 15 is a dependency for 15 other project which themselves have at least 15 downstream dependencies themselves.
+For example: A project vith a v-index of 15 is a dependency for 15 other project which themselves have at least 15 downstream dependencies themselves.

 **Disclaimer:**
 The activity metrics listed are not meant to represent a fully comprehensive list.
 It is fully expected that this list will evolve as people have insights and thoughts about the activity metrics that comprise Value.